johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 ![Modules](./assets/modules4.png 'Modules')

 However, what if `UsersService` is needed elsewhere in our app?
-Wouldn't we really rather have a single running instance of the service, and _share_ it across modules?
-That gives rise to the need to export providers from one Nest module, and import them into another.
+Maybe we'd really rather have a single running instance of the service, and _share_ it across modules?
+That gives rise to the need to *export* providers from one Nest module, and *import* them into another.
 This is where the `imports` and `exports` properties in module metadata come into play.
 While a module (let's call it `ModuleA`) can see instances of classes listed in `ModuleA`'s `providers` list, it can **also** see providers from `ModuleB` if, and only if:

 1. `ModuleA` lists `ModuleB` in it's module metadata `imports` property.
 2. `ModuleB` lists some of its providers in its module metadata `exports` property.